Fair Housing Futures

 • More robust evidence of the solutions to address the issues of cost, quality, security and access in the private rented sector is available and used to inform policy and practice.

-Central to the approach being taken by Transforming the Private Rented Sector in Greater Manchester is the focus on collaborative working.
-The project will bring together a wide range of stakeholders to find ways to make the private rented sector deliver decent and affordable housing.
-The project will also maximise the opportunity presented by the new metro mayoral political system for influencing local and, in time, national changes to policy and practice.
+Central to the approach being taken by Fair Housing Futures is the focus on collaborative working.
+The project is bringing together a wide range of stakeholders to find ways to make the private rented sector deliver decent and affordable housing.
+The project will also maximise the opportunities presented by the metro mayoral political system for influencing local and, in time, national changes to policy and practice.

 Until now, tenants’ voices have been conspicuously absent from debates about improving the private rented sector.
-Transforming the Private Rented Sector in Greater Manchester will work to address the imbalance of power so that tenants are routinely included in debates about changes to the private rented sector.
+Fair Housing Futures is working to address the imbalance of power so that tenants are routinely included in debates about changes to the private rented sector.

 The project will innovate and improve upon services and interventions.
-Ideas for solutions will be explored through a test and learn grants programme, to find out what works in Greater Manchester and what could be applied elsewhere.
+Ideas for solutions are being explored through a test and learn grants programme to find out what works in Greater Manchester and what could be applied elsewhere.

-To deliver the work, a project manager will report to a partnership board, which will include representatives from the new mayoral combined authority, housing providers, local authorities, charities, landlords, relevant agencies and, most importantly, existing private tenants and those with lived experience of the private rented sector.
-The project manager will be hosted by Shelter Greater Manchester.
+To deliver the work, a project manager reports to the partnership board, which includes representatives from the new mayoral combined authority, housing providers, local authorities, charities, landlords, relevant agencies and, most importantly, existing private tenants and those with lived experience of the private rented sector.
+The project manager is hosted by Shelter Greater Manchester.

 This work was initiated by the Nationwide Foundation and is the first place-based funding approach for us.

-The work began in autumn 2017 and is expected to continue for at least three years.
+The work began in autumn 2017 and is expected to continue for up to five years.

 Back to current funding